ml4geo-ed/hackathon-2025/README.md

 ### Unlabelled

+* [ESA's MajorTOM dataset](https://github.com/ESA-PhiLab/Major-TOM) - 50+TB of Sentinel-1 and -2 data and DEMs.

 ### Labelled

 * [Torchgeo DataModules](https://torchgeo.readthedocs.io/en/latest/api/datamodules.html) - torchgeo has a number of datasets readily available to import prepped in a format read for ML.
 If you are using the TerraTorch, this is particularly useful as it is built on top of TorchGeo so can be used off-the-shelf.